-Time to get the shovel out on all this Puerto Rico hype.
+Time to pull the shovel out on all this Puerto Rico hype.
 Let’s get down below all the fancy marketing to look at how the Puerto Rico tax incentives actually work in the real world.

 As a US citizen, you’re subject to US tax on your worldwide income, whether you live inside the US or outside the US.
 Of course, there are lots of tax incentives available for expats, like the foreign earned income exclusion, foreign tax credit, and the ability to operate a business through a non-US corporation.